Music of New Zealand: Choirs

 New Zealand has a strong choral tradition.
 The Anglican cathedrals in Auckland, Wellington and Christchurch have choirs of a high standard and there are also a number of secular New Zealand choirs including the New Zealand Youth Choir, Voices New Zealand Chamber Choir, City Choir Dunedin, Auckland Choral Society and Christchurch City Choir.
 Many of these choirs perform around New Zealand and compete against other choirs internationally.

 Opera

+Opera has been produced in New Zealand since colonisation.
 New Zealand has produced a number of internationally famous opera singers, including Dame Kiri Te Kanawa, Sir Donald McIntyre, Simon O'Neill, Jonathan Lemalu, Teddy Tahu Rhodes, Anna Leese, and Dame Malvina Major.
 Frances Alda and Joan Hammond were both well-known New Zealand-born opera singers.

+There is a biennial competition the Lexus Song Quest, winners include Dame Malvina Major, Dame Kiri Te Kanawa, Phillip Rhodes, Jonathan Lemalu and Amitai Pati.

 New Zealand Opera is the country's sole professional opera company.
 The company stages up to three operas a year in Auckland, Wellington and Christchurch, and features international as well as New Zealand soloists.